Smalltalk: Literals

 To include a quote in a string, escape it using a second quote:

-'I said, Hello, world! to them.'
+'I said Hello, world! to them.'

 Double quotes do not need escaping, since single quotes delimit a string:

-'I said, "Hello, world!" to them.'
+'I said "Hello, world!" to them.'

 Two equal strings (strings are equal if they contain all the same characters) can be different objects residing in different places in memory.
-In addition to strings, Smalltalk has a class of character sequence objects called Symbol.
+In addition to strings, Smalltalk has a class of character sequence objects named Symbol.
 Symbols are guaranteed to be unique—there can be no two equal symbols which are different objects.
 Because of that, symbols are very cheap to compare and are often used for language artifacts such as message selectors (see below).

 Symbols are written as # followed by a string literal.
 For example: